vfile/to-vfile/readme.md

 ## What is this?

-This utility places file paths and the file system first.
+This utility puts the file system first.
-Where `vfile` itself focusses on file values (the file contents), this instead focuses on the file system, which is a common case when working with files.
+Where `vfile` itself focusses on file values (the file contents), this instead focuses on the file system, which is a common case when working with *actual* files from Node.js.

 ## When should I use this?